shivamt-tr/Image-Colorization-using-conditional-Generative-Adversarial-Networks/README.md

 ## Testing
 - Run the following command to test the model on the images stored in test-images/ and generate results in test-results/.
-- Note: Make sure that the download_datasets_and_models.sh has already been run.
+- Note: Make sure that the model weights are present in models/ directory.
 ```bash
 python test.py --model model_name
 ```